The impact of Coronavirus (COVID-19)Last updated: 30th October 2020

 We can say with confidence that when we have been faced with difficult situations in the past where our travellers have needed our help, we are very proud of how we have risen to these challenges.
 As many of our repeat travellers can attest, we frequently go above and beyond what they would expect from a travel provider.

-However, you can rely on us to strain every sinew as we face each challenge arising from this outbreak as we do our very best to help and support each and every one of our travellers.
+You can, however, rely on us to strain every sinew as we face each challenge arising from the pandemic as we do our very best to help and support each and every one of our travellers.